Sequoioideae

-Sequoioideae, popularly known as redwoods, is a subfamily of coniferous trees within the family Cupressaceae.
+Sequoioideae, commonly referred to as redwoods, is a subfamily of coniferous trees within the family Cupressaceae, that range in the northern hemisphere.
 It includes the largest and tallest trees in the world.
+The trees in the subfamily are amongst the most notable trees in the world and are common ornamental trees.
+The subfamily reached its peak of diversity during the early Cenozoic.

 Description

 The three redwood subfamily genera are Sequoia from coastal California and Oregon, Sequoiadendron from California's Sierra Nevada, and Metasequoia in China.
-The redwood species contains the largest and tallest trees in the world.
+The redwood subfamily contains the largest and tallest trees in the world.
 These trees can live for thousands of years.
-Threats include logging, fire suppression, climate change, illegal marijuana cultivation, and burl poaching.
+Threats include logging, fire suppression, and burl poaching.

 Only two of the genera, Sequoia and Sequoiadendron, are known for massive trees.
 Trees of Metasequoia, from the single living species Metasequoia glyptostroboides, are deciduous, grow much smaller (although are still large compared to most other trees) and can live in colder climates.